 As a student-driven organisation, CareerTrackers works with students to seek positions that align with their career aspirations.
 The aim is gaining full time employment with their sponsoring companies.
 Each student is assigned a personal advisor who works with the student to develop their professional leadership skills so that they can be successful in the workplace.
 CareerTrackers also provides companies with a structured program and training to ensure that the internship experience is a successful one.

 In January 2014 the inaugural class of alumni established the vision and principles of the Association at its Sydney conference.
-The development of the program will be executed in phases over the next years.
-Currently there are 49 alumni, 100 alumni are forecast by 2015.
+In February 2017 there were 299 alumni and 186 joined during the year.
+CareerTrackers forecast more than 1000 alumni working throughout corporate Australia by 2020.